mzkhan2000/Data_Challenge/README.md

 3	295376	Y	40-49
 4	211916	L	25-29
 ```
-2. Patients has a column called PatientID which contains 6 digit code for patients except for a few test
+**2. Patients has a column called PatientID which contains 6 digit code for patients except for a few test
 patients with only 4 digit code.
 Identify these test patients with 4 digit PatientID and remove these
-rows.
+rows.**

 ```python